Frequently Asked Questions

 Can I bring my young children to my appointment?

 For your children’s safety, we ask that you do not bring children to your appointment.
 The hospital environment can be frightening to young children and the staff cannot be responsible for their care during your procedure.
 If you must bring your children, please provide a responsible adult to care for them during your appointment.
-We encourage you to use the waiting areas in the main lobby or the Wikstrom Surgical Center for their comfort.
+We encourage you to use the waiting area for their comfort.

 How long is my visit?